justarandompersoniguess/West7014/README.md

-# Hi there, I'm JARP(IG) or a variety of other names.
+# Hi there, I'm Kit or JARP or a variety of other names.

 I'm primarily a fullstack developer and database admin.
 I also work with C, GML, and Python from time-to-time.